11. Tree and List Widgets

 While there are several different models to choose from, there is only one view widget to deal with.
 It works with either the list or the tree store.
 Setting up a Gtk.TreeView is not a difficult matter.
 It needs a Gtk.TreeModel to know where to retrieve its data from, either by passing it to the Gtk.TreeView constructor, or by calling Gtk.TreeView.set_model().

-tree = Gtk.TreeView(store)
+tree = Gtk.TreeView(model=store)

 Once the Gtk.TreeView widget has a model, it will need to know how to display the model.
-It does this with columns and cell renderers.
+It does this with columns and cell renderers. headers_visible controls whether it displays column headers.

 renderer = Gtk.CellRendererText()